Mr. Immortal: Powers and abilities

 Mr. Immortal is a mutant with the power of immortality, which allows his body to regenerate from any injury, including ones that would kill ordinary humans.
 Although injuries that are sufficiently traumatic appear to kill him at least initially, his regenerative power causes him to return to life in anywhere from ten minutes to seconds.
 This rapid healing manifests itself only in response to nominally fatal injuries: when non-fatally injured, he heals at a normal human rate, though such injuries tend to rapidly heal the next time he dies.
 This ability seems to be unconscious, since he has tried to die by suicide on numerous occasions, only to walk away unscathed afterwards.
 He has recovered from being shot, suffocated, stabbed, drowned, crushed, starved, dehydrated, exploded, poisoned, decapitated, irradiated, and incinerated.
-Upon revival, he is often extremely enraged; due to the pain of death.
+Upon revival, he is often extremely enraged, due to the pain of death.
 During Dinah Soar's tenure as his teammate, she could utter a vocalization, inaudible to humans, that could bring him out of this state, which Flatman speculated is hypersonic in nature.
 After having reached maturity, Mr. Immortal's body no longer ages.
-While most mutants' powers manifest at adolescence, Mr. Immortal's ability did not become apparent until he first attempted suicide.
-He regained consciousness minutes after, only to find that he was alive and fully healed.
-Deathurge once explained to him that he is a mutant, but not Homo sapiens superior, the more familiar subspecies of mutant who has simply taken the next step in evolution, but rather he is the final step in human evolution: a man who has evolved past death itself, and is therefore Homo sapiens supreme.
-He also explained that he will be around until the end of the universe and the one to whom its final secret will be revealed.
+Deathurge stated to Immortal that he is a mutant, but not Homo sapiens superior, the more familiar subspecies of mutant who were the next step in evolution.
+He is the final step in human evolution: a man who has evolved past death itself, and is therefore Homo sapiens supreme.
+Immortal will live until the end of the universe and learn its final secret.

-As seen during certain fights in The West Coast Avengers vol. 2 #46 and GLA: Misassembled #4, Mr. Immortal appears to be highly acrobatic and athletic in addition to his mutant power.